connoringold-bao/frontend-guidelines/Handover.md

       	</div>
       </div>

-  Remember the image is statically positioned so we get the height we want.
-Then the `.content` will get pushed to the bottom and we can put the "padding" hack on this to give it the fixed height (uh oh, "fixed" term again) white space below.
-And we can probably get our desired result albeit a bit hacky and "fixed" in some regards.
+  Remember, the image is statically positioned - so we get the height we want.
+Then the `.content` will be pushed to the bottom and we can put the "padding" hack on this to give it the fixed height (uh oh, "fixed" term again) white space below.
+And we can probably get our desired result, albeit a bit hacky and "fixed" in some regards.

   ## 3. Statically positioned image with statically positioned overlay with a negative margin on the overlay.

   Most things above apply for this as well but we achieve it without the absolutely positioning.
-The main different is now instead of the overlay growing up, it grows down.
-This creates a big imbalance of white space with the hero and the content below.
-We also have to have a "fixed" amount of negative `margin-top` again making this not truly responsive.
+The main difference is now instead of the overlay growing up, it grows down.
+This creates an imbalance of white space with the hero and the content below.
+We also have to have a "fixed" amount of negative `margin-top` - again making this not truly responsive.

   ## 4. Use CSS Grid